 Located at the base of the mighty Teton Mountain Range, the valley (know as Jackson Hole) is home to Grand Teton National Park with some of the most spectacular alpine scenery in the world.
 Many wildlife call this valley home such as mountain lions to elk, bison, and grizzly bears.

 Located just outside of Jackson on Highway 191, a 24,700 acres non-enclosed sanctuary was created in 1912 to protect and provide a non-enclosed sanctuary for one of the largest Elk herds on earth.
 Elk (also known as wapiti) have roamed Jackson Hole and the nearby Teton Mountains by the thousands for many years.
 During the winter months they have difficulty finding food with the harsh winters.
 The Wapiti herd calls this sanctuary home each winter with an average of 7,500 elk.

 Jackson Town Square

 Jackson offers a LOT of shops so you could spend an entire day walking around.
 A great place to start is the George Washington Memorial Park also known as Jackson Town Square.
 The arches were built from the Boy Scouts who collected 1,000 pounds of antlers from the National Elk Refuge.

-My favorite gallery in Jackson was Altamira Fine Art which specializes in contemporary and western art exhibition.
-They have a fabulous gallery across from the Jackson Town Square, and feature some of my favorite artists like Theodore Waddell, Jivian Lee and James Bason.
+My favorite gallery in Jackson was Altamira Fine Art which specializes in contemporary and western art exhibitions.
+They have a fabulous gallery across from the Jackson Town Square and feature some of my favorite artists like Theodore Waddell, Jivian Lee and James Bason.
 Would love to belong to this gallery, I dropped my card, but it might be a bucket list item one day.
-Make sure you check them out if you are in Jackson, amazing gallery.
+Make sure you check them out if you are in Jackson, an amazing gallery.

 Jackson Hole Historical Society